-To his credit, Trigg would fight the choke as much as possibly.
+To his credit, Trigg would fight the choke as much as possible.
 But that only led to more punishment from the suddenly dominant Hughes.
 As the damage grew.
 Trigg’s hopes dwindled and after just over four minutes of electric action.
-He succumbed once again to the rear naked choke.
+He succumbed once again to the rear-naked choke.

 One of the Best Fights in UFC History

 Though the time, finish and winner was virtually identical, the second fight had been much more thrilling and exciting than the first.
 That’s not to slight the first battle either, it’s more just indicative of how special that incredible fight and comeback really was.
 To this day it’s pointed to as one of the best title fights in UFC history.